 The older icons of physical beauty in pop culture are frequently portrayed one of three ways: sexually assertive cougars, physically obsessed fitness instructors, and plastic surgery devotees.
 The message of these images?
 Simply, it is is a sin to look your age.
 If hotness is something to which we should all aspire, old is c-c-cold.

-It takes time, money, and commitment, along with a socially acceptable measure of narcissism, to maintain that desirable young appearance. ...1
+It takes time, money, and commitment, along with a socially acceptable measure of narcissism, to maintain that desirable young appearance.
+Even so, keeping up (read: competing) with women a generation younger is the our culture's ongoing real time reality show.
+Actress Demi Moore's recent mental breakdown in the wake of her divorce to younger dude Ashton Kutcher was widely attributed ...1